International Livestock Research Institute (ILRI) Graduate Fellowship 2020 – Kenya, Ethiopia

 Number of Awards: Not specified

-Value of Award: ILRI will offer competitive stipend to cover living expenses in the project location/s, medical cover, air ticket and research costs.
-The successful candidate will be supervised jointly by an ILRI scientist, another project leads and university /academic supervisor.
-The fellowship will cover tuition costs at the fellow’s university of admission.
+Value of Award: ILRI will offer a stipend to cover living expenses in the project location, medical insurance and cover research expenses.
+The successful candidate will be required to acquire and show proof of travel insurance before the commencement of the fellowship, where applicable.

-How to Apply: Applications should be made to the Director, People and Organizational Development through ILRI’s recruitment portal http://ilri.simplicant.com/ on or before 15 April, 2019.
-The position title and reference number PhD WUR/ILRI AHH/GF/01/2019 should be clearly marked on the subject line of the cover letter.
+How to Apply: Applications should be made to the Head of Capacity Development through ILRI’s recruitment portal http://ilri.simplicant.com/ on or before 15 Jan 2020.
+The position title and reference number GF/ILRI/AHH/11/2019 should be clearly marked on the subject line of the cover letter.